v

 Data Sharing Policy

-It is the policy of XHP that authors of papers published in our journals make all data and related metadata underlying findings reported in their manuscripts available, either in a publicly available data repository, as supplementary information alongside the publication itself, or direct provision upon request from readers.
+It is the policy of XHP that authors of papers published in our journals make all data and related metadata underlying findings reported in their manuscripts available, either in a publicly available data repository, as supplementary information alongside the publication itself, or as direct provision upon request from readers.

 To support this data sharing recommendation, a Data Sharing Statement is required for all research articles submitted to GE.
 This Statement will specify the method(s) by which any reader may access the shared data, according to the following: